victorgcb1987/GAQET2/README.md

   - [Output figure and interpretation](#output-figure-and-interpretation)

+# WARNING! right now OMARK bundled with GAQET is not working with latest LUCA database (MAY 2026).
+Please, use the previous version of LUCA found here: https://omabrowser.org/All.Jul2024/LUCA.h5
 # GAQET2 - Genome Annotation Quality Evaluation Tool

 GAQET2 is a Python-based tool designed to evaluate the quality of genome annotations.
 Using GFF and FASTA files, GAQET2 generates statistical reports to help identify common errors and artifacts in structural gene annotations.